 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

 While I still haven’t mastered the art of only toting a carry-on (some day, I swear!), there are some fantastic travel items that I almost always have on hand no matter where I’m going.
 Without further ado, here are the products I hope you come to love as much as I do.

 I’ve said it before and I’ll say it again: packing cubes are a game changer.
-Not only do these zippered bags keep everything perfectly organized in your luggage, but they also compact your gear (read: you can squeeze more in your suitcase!).
+Not only do these zippered bags keep everything perfectly organized in your luggage, but they also compact your gear (read: you can fit more in your carry-on!).
 There are plenty of colours available, so many households that use packing cubes designate one colour to each family member to help keep everyone organized.

 You just never know when some sticky fingers might find their way into your suitcase, so don’t take off on your next trip before buying a TSA Approved luggage lock.
 You can pick one up pretty much anywhere (airports, drug stores, WalMart) for less than $10, which is a small price to pay for peace of mind.

 READ MORE: How to avoid getting robbed while travelling